ESPresense/ESPresense.github.io/configuration/home_assistant.md

 #### monitor MQTT topics

-Alternatively, you can monitor the MQTT topics using e.g. [MQTT Explorer](http://mqtt-explorer.com/).
+Alternatively, you can monitor the MQTT topics using e.g. [MQTT Explorer](http://mqtt-explorer.com/) or the monitoring built into the Home Assistant MQTT integration (Configure -> Listen to topic -> espresense/# -> Start listening will give you all taffic from all nodes).
 Connect to the Home Assistant MQTT broker (same configuration as used for the ESPresence sensor setup).
 This groups + shows the `rooms` and `devices`.